 Zillow Premier Agent advertising might not be the right choice for all agents.
 If you need a website and email marketing solution with social media lead generation, then Zillow is not a good choice.
 Also, some agents might prefer exclusive leads or want real estate lead generation and advertising connected to the National Association of Realtors (NAR).
 For these features, consider the options below.

 Here are some alternatives to advertising on Zillow:

-Real Geeks gives agents the ability to build a website, create email drip marketing, and generate leads using Facebook and Google starting at $300 per month.
-Find out more about Real Geeks reviews and pricing.
+Real Geeks gives agents the ability to build a website, create email drip marketing, and generate leads using Facebook and Google starting at $249 per month.

 BoldLeads is ZIP code-exclusive, meaning there is only one agent allowed to advertise per ZIP code.
 Agents can sign up for their zip code for $299 per month.
 Brokers can buy either buyer and seller leads starting at $299 per month.